AlexDuong2004/Aws-Auction-Webapp/hw02/README.md

 3. sudo yum pip3 and pip3 install flask
 4. type python main.py
 5. Enter the website by http://ec2-44-204-4-207.compute-1.amazonaws.com:5000 or whatever the dns would be.
+6. Use the features, images may be previously there from my testing.